jptavac/Filters/README.md

-# Personal_methods
+# Filters

-Here I save some methods I develope for certain applications, for which I see potential use in the future.
-Most of these are codes for tasks I haven't found after searching the web.
+Here I save some filters to be aplied to datasets.
+I've developed these for certain applications, some a little more specific than others but you may find some other applications or use them as a base for your own codes.
 If any other code is used as base or inspiration it will be properly acknowledged.
-The codes may have varying room for improvement.
-Feel free to use any of these codes and contact me if you have any questions or suggestions.
+The codes may have varying room for improvement (some even suggested in the proper code).
+Feel free to use any of these and contact me if you have any questions or suggestions.